TangoCode99/TangoCode99/README.md

     - Phone: 678 - 469 - 3172

 - ⚡ Fun fact:
+    - I am half deaf!
+I can't hear from my left ear but I can hear perfectly fine on my right.
     - I enjoy traveling and exploring the world, whether it be in the United States or abroad.
 The world has so much to offer!
     - What pairs best with traveling?
 Photography!
 I'm an amateur photographer that I document my travel with my handy Nikon D3200.